-Windows systems do not allow retrieving the private key in plain text.
-When an SSL certificate is imported either through MMC or IIS, the matching private key is bound to the certificate automatically, of course, if the certificate is being imported to the same instance the key was generated on.
-But if we need to get the private key for example for the certificate installation on another server, there is an option to export the key in a password protected file (PFX or PKCS12 format).
+Windows systems do not allow retrieving the Private key in plain text.
+When an SSL certificate is imported either through Microsoft Management Console (MMC) or IIS, the matching Private key is bound to the certificate automatically, of course, if the certificate is being imported to the same instance the key was generated on.
+But if we need to get the Private key for example for the certificate installation on another server, there is an option to export the key in a password protected file (PFX or PKCS12 format).
 To do so, you will need to open MMC Certificates snap-in in the following way:

 Win+R > mmc.exe > OK > File > Add/Remove Snap-in > Certificates > Add > Computer account > Next > Local computer > Finish > OK